Try this guide out on UpCloud with our free trial! Get started

 Load balancing is a common solution for distributing web applications horizontally across multiple hosts while providing the users with a single point of access to the service.
 HAProxy is one of the most popular open-source load balancing software, which also offers high availability and proxy functionality.

 HAProxy aims to optimise resource usage, maximise throughput, minimise response time, and avoid overloading any single resource.
-It is available for install on many Linux distributions like CentOS 8 in this guide, but also on Debian 8 and Ubuntu 16 systems.
+It is available for installation on many Linux distributions like CentOS 8 in this guide, but also on Debian 8 and Ubuntu 16 systems.

-HAProxy is particularly suited for very high traffic websites and is therefore often used to improve web service reliability and performance for multi-server configurations.
+HAProxy is particularly suited for very high-traffic websites and is therefore often used to improve web service reliability and performance for multi-server configurations.
 This guide lays out the steps for setting up HAProxy as a load balancer on CentOS 8 to its own cloud host which then directs the traffic to your web servers.

 As a pre-requirement for the best results, you should have a minimum of two web servers and a server for the load balancer.
 The web servers need to be running at least the basic web service such as nginx or httpd to test out the load balancing between them.